apphackuno/PE-Droid-2/README.txt

 ###############
-To run the instrumentation engine without using server execute the command as:
+To run the instrumentation engine locally without using server execute the command as:
 ./hackChat.py HelloWorld.apk PE-Aspects/PeLogger.aj